Costa Rica Travel Tips – FAQs Answered

 2. You will then proceed to collect your checked luggage on or around the baggage carousel.

 3. Continue on to the customs area.
 Your luggage will be scanned and in some cases hand searched.
 Please be aware you may not bring plants, seeds, vegetables, or fruits into Costa Rica.

 4.Exit the building and you will see your driver with a sign with your name and our Logo.
-As a reference, please note your concierge will be wearing a Costa Rican Vacations white shirt.
+As a reference, please note your concierge will be wearing a white Costa Rican Vacations shirt and holding a green flag.

 *If, for some reason, you are unable to locate our representative, please call our local numbers listed above prior to arranging other means of transportation.

 How early should I arrive to the airport for my International flight?

 When departing Costa Rica, check in time for your International flight from the San Jose Airport is 3 hours prior and from the Liberia Airport 2 hours prior to your flight departure time.
 Customers who fail to comply with the check-in time limits run the risk of missing their scheduled flights.
 Any penalties charged by the airline for late check in or missed flights are the responsibility of the travelers.